krina808/cryptography-journal/week01.md

 ## Challenges and Solutions
 Initially, since I tried to pass the empty value to int(), I got a ValueError.
 To resolve it, I enclosed it in a try – except and checked the type of entered value was an int before using the methods.

+## Insights and Reflections
+While letter shifting did not seem like the most complex concept to grasp, I had a hard time figuring out how to implement this cipher in code.
+Writing a functionaly implementation will be possible using a similar algorithm, but by breaking the algorithm step by step and apply it to both the lowercase and the uppercase letters.
+Along with that I learnt the limitations of the Caesar Cipher, it is not immune to **Brute force attacks** there which means only 25 possible shifts.